Type 1 diabetes care in Holland

 Diabeter and health care insurances

-Diabeter has contracts with al health care insurance companies.
-Read more about it here
+Diabeter has contracts with all Dutch health care insurance companies.
+Read more about it here.

 Visits to our diabetes clinic